Toronto Bruce Trail Club

 Insects and Spiders – 5 different types

-Mammals/Reptiles/Amphibians – 5 different kinds (domestic animals don’t count!)
+Mammals/Reptiles/Amphibians – 5 different kinds (domestic animals don’t count!) -

-10. Toronto Urban Badge (New)
+10. Toronto Urban Badge

-This circular route covers the Finch Corridor, the Humber River Trail, the Waterfront Trail and the Don River Trail.
-The hike(s) can be completed independently or as part of an organized Club hike.
-There is no limit on the number of hikes it takes to complete the circuit, one just has to complete the entire circuit.
+You can complete the hikes independently or as part of an organized Club hike.
+There is no time limit or restriction on the number of hikes it takes to earn the badge.
+You just need to complete the distance requirement using one of the two options below.

-Badges cost: $5 to members and $15 to non-members.
+Badges cost $10 to members and $15 for non-members.
+Please add a $2 postage fee.

 11. Side Trail Badge

-12. Biodiversity (Stewardship) Badge
+12. Biodiversity Stewardship Badge

 Request a badge